stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 Slips supports different kinds of IoCs from TI feeds (IPs, IP ranges, domains, JA3 hashes, SSL hashes)

-File hashes and URLs aren't supported.
+File hashes and URLs aren't supported in TI feeds.

+Besides the searching 40+ TI files for every IP/domain Slips encounters, It also uses the following websites for threat intelligence:

+URLhaus: for IPs and domains lookups
+Spamhaus: for IP lookups
+Circl.lu: for hash lookups (for each downloaded file)

 ### Matching of IPs